 Can’t I just do that, many founders ask?
 Can’t I just have Customer Happiness Officers instead of … salespeople?

-Well maybe you can.
-More power to you.
+Well, maybe you can.
 As long as there is enough momentum in your business to hit your revenue goals without a true sales team, then by definition you don’t need one.

 And a lot of founders who haven’t managed the revenue side of a business before are sort of anti-Sales.
 They see it as a bit slimy if they haven’t done it themselves or really worked with a great sales team.
 Isn’t sales just a bunch of guys in a virtual boiler room, trying to get people to buy stuff they don’t really need?
 If my product is so great, shouldn’t it sort of sell itself, so long as I have Happiness Officers answering questions and moving things along?

-But the “problem” going Just With Happiness Officers is three-fold:
+But the “problem” going Just With Happiness Officers is four-fold: